TaintedBlock/crackers-wither-storm-plus/SUGGESTIONS.md

    This is definitely out of the question.
 I have no intention on adding these as there is no point.
 There is also already tons of mods that add them.

+3. Bowels Flipping
+   This is not possible due to how the bowels are made in CWSM, and I do not plan on making custom bowels.